radius-project/docs/docs/content/getting-started/tutorial/_index.md

    rad env init kubernetes -i
    ```

-   Follow the prompts, specifying the namespace which applications will be deployed into.
+   Follow the prompts, skip the step to add cloud provider and specify the namespace which applications will be deployed into.
    {{% /codetab %}}

    {{% codetab %}}